-Lid of small round bottle (or any other thing that can help to drawn a small round circle)
+The lid of a small round bottle (or any other thing that can help to drawn a small round circle)

-Step by Step InstructionsThe very first step does not shown in the video.
-But we found that it is better to prepare at beginning of the project.
+Step by Step InstructionsThe very first step does not show in the video.
+But we found that it is better to prepare at the beginning of the project.

 2. Fold an orange color paper to make it look like an accordion.

-3. Use a ruler to make marking on paper and cut vertically to get 4 strips with 4cm width.
+3. Use a ruler to make marks on paper and cut vertically to get 4 strips with 4cm width.

-5. Similar as Step 3 but reduce paper width to 3.5cm and repeat Step 4 to make two smaller circles.
+5. Similar to Step 3 but reduce paper width to 3.5cm and repeat Step 4 to make two smaller circles.

-6. To make the smallest circle, cut paper with width of 3cm.
-Glue a connector on bottom and a thin hemp rope on top.
+6. To make the smallest circle, cut paper with a width of 3cm.
+Glue a connector on the bottom and a thin hemp rope on top.
 You just need to make 1 smallest circle.

 7. Glue the circles in sequence.
 The bottom is the smaller circle (3.5cm width) then follows by two biggest circles (4cm width), a smaller circle and the top is the smallest one (3cm width).

 In a nutshell, this 3D paper pumpkin is made with 5 circles.
 To make it more attractive, you may use orange color paper to make the biggest circles and red color paper to make smaller circles.